stefanfluit/tableau-public/readme.md

 ## Run

 I suggest you pick a user to perform tasks, i use TSM_Admin user.
-The names of the scripts will be clear on which user it has to run, i did not build functions to warn you.
-Maybe later.
+The names of the scripts will be clear on which user it has to run.
 ```
 Node 1 & 2: git clone https://github.com/stefanfluit/tableau-public.git
 Node 1 & 2: cd tableau-public